YangYang-Research/whale-sentinel/documents/Whale-Sentinal-Design-Board.md

   - Strong Encryption Algorithms : AES 256, RSA 2048, ECC.
 - Use AES256 to encryption E2E message with sensitve data when transfer.
 - Use PGP to encryption file when tranfer.
-- Use RSA for signing and SHA-256 for checksums.
+- Use SHA256withRSA for request signing.
 - Use JWT with RS256 (RSA Signature with SHA-256) for REST API authentication with a secret key length of 2048 bits or RSA 2048 for public and private keys.
 - Follow the X.509 Version 3 Certificate format for certificates.